Bank Drive-Thru Services, Paper Checks & Other Things I Don’t Miss About “Traditional” Banking!

 Nobody wants to sit in their car, delaying the rest of their plans while you fumble around looking for a pen or trying to calculate the deposit amount on your ticket.

-Not only is it annoying, it’s really discourteous to your fellow bank patrons, and you never know who you may piss off in the process.
+Not only is it annoying, but it’s also really discourteous to your fellow bank patrons, and you never know who you may piss off in the process.

 What do you hate most about banking?
 Are you done with “traditional” banking and if so what will not miss?
 If you’ve spent time as a bank employee how does any of this match with your experience?